 Vienna is a meat lover’s paradise.
 After all, the city is known for the bratwurst (a giant sausage) and the Wiener schnitzel (a fried piece of hammered out veal).
 Now to me, they just don’t seem all that appetising.
 I honestly thought I would struggle uncovering where to eat in Vienna as a vegetarian, but there are a surprising number of places that do cater; you just have to know where to look.

 With Tim being an out-and-out carnivore, we couldn’t go to a vegetarian restaurant in Vienna.
 We needed to compromise.

-Here’s our pick of places in Vienna to eat vegetarian food, whilst also keeping your meat eating travel buddy happy.
+Here’s our pick of the places we went to over 2 days in Vienna to eat vegetarian food, whilst also keeping your meat eating travel buddy happy.

 The Naschmarkt is one of my favourite places to eat in Vienna, as it had something for everyone.
 While Tim tucked into his bratwurst, I had my pick of food stalls serving some of the best vegetarian food in Vienna.
 I chose a spicy falafel wrap from one of the vendors on the main street, and we were both happy.